betterobjects/activeql/docs/index.markdown

 # ActiveQL

-From business domain definition to full fledged GraphQL API and Admin UI in minutes - some call it _**GraphQL on Steroids**_
+From business domain definition to full fledged GraphQL API and Admin UI in minutes - with convention over configuration and DRY (don't repeat yourself) in mind.

-## API First
+## GraphQL and API First

-We believe in an API 1st approach - when you express your business functionality as an API.
-Everything else (from different user interfaces, integration with other systems to infrastructure task etc.) uses this API as a common understanding of your business domain.

 We think [GraphQL](https://graphql.org) is a great way to expose your business domain to any client or 3rd party system.
 Implementing a GraphQL API is a tedious task though.
-You need to decide how to structure your schema, how to handle concepts like searching, sorting, paging, how to implement resolvers that read data from and write data to a database or similar, validate input, relationships etc. And implement it with quite some repeated code.
+You need to decide how to structure your schema, how to handle concepts like permissions, searching, sorting, paging, how to implement resolvers that read data from and write data to a database or similar, validate input, relationships etc. And implement it with quite some repetitive code.

+We also believe that this is good way to implement an API 1st approach - when you express your business functionality as API.
+Everything else (from different user interfaces, integration with other systems to infrastructure task etc.) uses this API as a common understanding of your business domain.

 **ActiveQL** supports this development with the generation of a GraphQL schema and resolvers based on the configuration of a business domain (mainly entities and its relations to each other).